 Rockfall is a dominant geomorphic process shaping the steepest slopes and landforms that constitute significant portions of mountainous terrain.
-Despite their small volumes $(10^{-1}-10^3 \text{ m}^3)$ in comparison with other mass wasting processes, such as rock avalanches (10^2-10^5 m^3) and rockslides (> 10^6 m^3) (Krautblatter et al., 2012), rockfalls can pose a significant hazard,

-- 5 due to their rapid evolution, high velocity and impact energy, and proximity to infrastructure.
-Thus, precise information on released volume, timing, location, dynamics and triggers is essential for understanding the underlying mechanisms, improving process based models, and to build robust mitigation and early warning systems.
+Despite their small volumes $(10^{-1}-10^3 \text{ m}^3)$ in comparison with other mass wasting processes, such as rock avalanches $(10^2 - 10^5 \text{ m}^3)$ and rockslides $(> 10^6 \text{ m}^3)$ (Krautblatter et al., 2012), rockfalls can pose a significant hazard, due to their rapid evolution, high velocity and impact energy, and proximity to infrastructure.
+Thus, precise information on released volume, timing, location, dynamics and triggers is essential for understanding the underlying mechanisms, improving process-based models, and building robust mitigation and early warning systems.
 The unpredictable occurrence of rockfalls hinders detailed investigation of their dynamics and drivers under natural conditions.
-Direct observation of events is rare and restricted to, for example, the Yosemite Valley with thousands of camera-equipped tourists per day (Stock et al., 2013).
-Typical - 10 approaches to deliver information about rockfalls are deterministic and probabilistic susceptibility analysis, predictive modelling, a posteriori mapping of detachment zones, released volumes and pathways by aerial and satellite imagery or repeated terrestrial laser scan (TLS) surveying (Volkwein et al., 2011).
-The latter technique (Ring, 1963) provides high-resolution spatial data of topographic change attributable to rock detachment (e.g., Rabatel et al., 2008; Zimmer et al., 2012; Strunden et al., 2014), but is time consuming during recording and evaluation and primarily suited for monthly to annual lapse times.
-Over the - 15 integration time between two consecutive scans it is possible to identify spatial activity patterns, released volume ranges and magnitude-frequency relationships (Strunden et al., 2014).
+Direct observation of events is rare and restricted to, for example, the Yosemite Valley, with thousands of cameraequipped tourists per day (Stock et al., 2013).
+Typical approaches to deliver information about rockfalls are deterministic and probabilistic susceptibility analysis, predictive modelling, a posteriori mapping of detachment zones, released volumes and pathways by aerial and satellite imagery or repeated terrestrial laser scan (TLS) surveying (Volkwein et al., 2011).
+The last of these techniques (Ring, 1963) provides high-resolution spatial data of topographic change attributable to rock detachment (e.g. Rabatel et al., 2008; Zimmer et al., 2012; Strunden et al., 2014) but is time consuming during recording and evaluation and primarily suited for monthly to annual lapse times.
+Over the integration time between two consecutive scans it is possible to identify spatial activity patterns, released volume ranges and magnitudefrequency relationships (Strunden et al., 2014).
 However, multiple rockfall releases from the same location cannot be resolved.
 Likewise, the relation between processes and external triggers remains obscured by the relatively coarse time resolution associated with many repeat TLS studies.
-Hence, insight into the individual stages of a single event (i.e., detachment, fall, impact and disintegration, duration, multiple failures) is not possible. - 20 Seismic methods provide a solution for this shortcoming.
-Broadband seismometer networks have been used to detect and locate a wide variety of Earth surface processes, such as landslides (e.g., Dammeier et al., 2011; Burtin et al., 2013; Ekström and Stark, 2013), rockslides and rock avalanches (e.g., Hibert et al., 2011; Lacroix and Helmstetter, 2011), debris flows (Burtin et al., 2014) and bed load transport in rivers (e.g., Burtin et al., 2008; Gimbert et al., 2014).
-This emerging research field as well as using seismic noise cross-correlation methods to investigate the states and changes of subsurface conditions are referred - 25 to as environmental seismology (Larose et al., 2015).
-Current studies (e.g., Helmstetter and Garambois, 2010; Hibert et al., 2011; Burtin et al., 2014; Farin et al., 2015) have focused on monitoring activity at catchment or sub-catchment scale, usually either with limited validation against independent data, focusing on detachment volumes above 103 m3, or working under very controlled, laboratory-like experimental conditions.
+Hence, insight into the individual stages of a single event (i.e. detachment, fall, impact and disintegration, duration, multiple failures) is also not possible.

+Seismic methods provide a solution for this shortcoming.
+Broadband seismometer networks have been used to detect and locate a wide variety of Earth surface processes, such as landslides (e.g. Dammeier et al., 2011; Burtin et al., 2013; Ekström and Stark, 2013), rockslides and rock avalanches (e.g. Hibert et al., 2011; Lacroix and Helmstetter, 2011), debris flows (Burtin et al., 2014) and bed load transport in rivers (e.g. Burtin et al., 2008; Gimbert et al., 2014).
+This emerging research field and the use of seismic noise crosscorrelation methods to investigate the states and changes of subsurface conditions are referred to as environmental seismology (Larose et al., 2015).
+Recent studies (e.g. Helmstetter and Garambois, 2010; Hibert et al., 2011; Burtin et al., 2014; Farin et al., 2015) have focused on monitoring activity at catchment or sub-catchment scale, usually either with limited validation against independent data, focusing on detachment volumes above $10^3 \text{ m}^3$ , or working under very controlled, laboratory-like experimental conditions.